The Role of Lawyers in Producing the Rule of Law: Some Critical Reflections, 11 Theoretical Inquiries in Law 441 (2010)

 Date of Authorship for this Version

 Gordon, Robert W., "The Role of Lawyers in Producing the Rule of Law: Some Critical Reflections" (2010).
 Faculty Scholarship Series.
-Paper 1397.
+1397.